Child Pornography Defense Attorney

 • Restricted access to children, including your own

 Child pornography charges are very serious, yes.
-But there are defenses available to you.
-At Belén Law Firm, some of the defenses we may explore include:
+But don’t give up hope – there are defenses available to you.
+At Belén Law Firm, some of the possible defenses our sex crime defense lawyers may explore to poke holes in (or completely dismantle) the prosecution’s case include:

 • Coerced confessions